Telehealth, Telemedicine, Telecare, & Teleassistance – Is there a difference?

 What is Telemedicine?

 Telemedicine is similar to telehealth.
 You’ll see some companies say “telemedicine” when referring to what we defined above as “telehealth.”
-For clarity’s sake, telemedicine is specific to remotely providing healthcare services with a clinical or medical focus.
+For clarity’s sake, telemedicine is specific to remotely providing healthcare services with a clinical or medical focus, specifically in the areas of medicine and pharmacy.

 What is Telecare?